-Calendar and weather charting is a fun, educational activity that help kids understand the passage of time and the world around them.
+Calendar and weather charting is a fun, educational activity that helps kids understand the passage of time and the world around them.
 By keeping track of the days, weeks, and months on a calendar, children can learn about dates, seasons, and the concept of time.
 Adding weather charting to the mix introduces a hands-on way for kids to observe and record daily weather patterns, like temperature, cloud cover, or rainfall.
 This simple practice not only boosts their observation and recording skills but also sparks curiosity about how the weather changes and why.

 In this blog post: